Kunter-Bunt/Marius-Wodtke-Blog/content/post/other/br-statusreason/index.md

 ![](EntityBothStart.png)![](EntityBothChanged.png)![](EntityBothDone.png)

-Yes it does.
-And by the way it also works if we change the order and set Status Reason first, at least for the _Entity_ Scope this does not matter.
+Yes, it does.
+And by the way, it also works if we change the order and set Status Reason first, at least for the _Entity_ Scope this does not matter.

 ## Using Form Scopes
 When using Form Scopes instead it is usually very important to ensure all relevant fields are on the form.
 If they are visible or marked as read-only does not matter, they just need to be there.
-And this is true for all fields manipulated by an action as well as all fields being evaluated in a condition.
+This is true for all fields manipulated by an action as well as all fields being evaluated in a condition.
-But apparently Status is different.
-The Form Editor claims its not on the form, but the Business Rule still works.
+But Status is different.
+The Form Editor claims it's not on the form, but the Business Rule still works.

 ![](FormBothStart.png)![](FormBothChanged.png)![](FormBothDone.png)

 But as soon as I remove setting the Status again it stops working.

 ## Summary
 Conclusion time.
-Setting Status and Status Reason absolutely does work with Business Rules, just make sure that you set Status if it needs to change, Dynamics will not do that for you if you only set the Status Reason.
-If however you set only Status, the Status Reason will be automatically corrected to the default choice for the given Status.
+Setting Status and Status Reason does work with Business Rules, just make sure that you set Status if it needs to change, Dynamics will not do that for you if you only set the Status Reason.
+If however, you set only Status, the Status Reason will be automatically corrected to the default choice for the given Status.

 One caveat with this and Quotes: When revising, all fields are copied, including the _Confirmed_ field...
 So we need a clever solution for resetting that field too.